 SHOP THE LOOK:

-I haven’t used my bunny ears bag in ages, in fact I’d almost forgotten I had it till it was rediscovered during a clear-out frenzy that’s been going on in my wardrobe for a while now.
+I haven’t used my bunny ears bag (here’s the same in a cat version) in ages, in fact I’d almost forgotten I had it till it was rediscovered during a clear-out frenzy that’s been going on in my wardrobe for a while now.
 I love having a selection of cross body bags: More practical (easier to carry) than a clutch, but they do the same job.
 Just big enough to carry essentials without overwhelming a dressy outfit.

 Do add your outfits to this week’s link up – you may be featured next week if you’ve linked up something gingham – don’t forget to check out my favourites from last week’s red, white and blue link up below!